Suzuka: The Ultimate Track Guide

 • The track has a maximum capacity of 155,000.

-• There’s a theme park located on the same site as the Suzuka circuit, hence why you can clearly see a large Ferris Wheel and rollercoaster adjacent to the pit straight.
+• There’s a theme park located on the same site as the Suzuka circuit, hence why you can see a large Ferris Wheel and rollercoaster adjacent to the pit straight.

 • In 1990 three million fans entered a draw to become one of 120,000 ticket holders for the Grand Prix.
 This was at the height Honda’s success as an engine supplier, and due to the fact that Japan had a driver in F1 for the first time.